Introduction to the Graduate School Handbook

 As students of the University, all postgraduate researchers are also subject to and supported by the University’s published non-academic policies.

-Any postgraduate researcher or supervisor who is still uncertain about which regulations, procedures or policies apply to them or should contact the Graduate School.
+Any postgraduate researcher or supervisor who is still uncertain about which regulations, procedures or policies apply to them should contact the Graduate School.